mlibrary/about-publishing/src/content/stories/everything-but-the-kitchen-sink-components-page.md

     organization dedicated providing equitable access to high-quality data to the citizens of Detroit
 related_stories:
-  - Adding Diversity to the Data Mix
   - Cultivating the Perfect Guidebook through Teaching
   - ELT Reflects Humanity and Broadens Access in Its Publishing
+  - Opening Access to Books Increases Reach and Engagement
 path: /stories-of-impact/kitchen-sink
 type: story
 ---